-- The control signal is derived from the clock generator and a frequency divider. - During the charging time t1, the integrator is charged to V0 that depends on V1. - During the discharging, the integrator is discharged in constant rate in duration t2 that depends on V0 and hence on V1. - A voltage comparator is used as zerocrossing-detector to output high if integrator voltage is lower than zero.
+The control signal is derived from the clock generator and a frequency divider.

+- During the charging time t1, the integrator is charged to V0 that depends on V1. - A voltage comparator is used as zero-crossing-detector to output high if integrator voltage is lower than zero.